Savannah Wood, Hard to Get and Dear Paid For, digital video, runtime: 4:14, 2020

 Andre Bradley, Where’s Walter, 2020

-calista lyon, based in Fayetteville, AR, uses an expanded photographic practice in which she creates installations, performances, and community-engaged works that explore knowledge and memory as a form of critical resistance in our time of colonial capitalism.
+calista lyon, born in Australia and now based in Fayetteville, AR, uses an expanded photographic practice in which she creates installations, performances, and community-engaged works that explore knowledge and memory as a form of critical resistance in our time of colonial capitalism.
 Lyon is an assistant professor of photography and expanded media at the University of Arkansas.
+Her work, Remembering Future, features archival images that document destructive gold extraction in the Indigenous Box-Ironbark forest and woodland of Victoria, Australia, in the 19th Century.
+Collaged over an alarming field of hunter orange-red, these images ask the viewer to consider the ecological price paid when immediate capital gain supersedes stewardship of the land for future generations.

 Raymond Thompson Jr., Portal #110.958, Railroad Junction, New Bern, NC, archival inkjet print, 20 x 16 inches, 2023

 Raymond Thompson Jr., based in Austin, TX, is an interdisciplinary artist, educator, and visual journalist whose work explores how race, memory, representation, and place combine to shape the Black environmental imagination of the North American landscape.
-Thompson holds an MFA in photography from West Virginia University, an MA in journalism from the University of Texas at Austin, and a degree in American studies from the University of Mary Washington.
+Thompson holds an MFA in photography from West Virginia University, an MA in journalism from the University of Texas at Austin, and a degree in American Studies from the University of Mary Washington.
 He is an assistant professor at the University of Texas at Austin.
+In this installation of his series it’s hard to stop rebels who time travel, the artist combines an archival 19th Century notice advertising the reward for capturing an escaped slave, his images made in cotton fields, train yards, and roadsides, and close, detailed portraits to evoke hidden histories and connect the Black experience to the American landscape.

-Harrison D. Walker, based in Westford, MA, is an artist who uses techniques from printmaking, drawing, and photography to create forms that reference celestial phenomena, the otherworldly, and the unknown.
+Harrison D. Walker, based in Westford, MA, is an artist who uses techniques from printmaking, drawing, and photography to create forms that reference celestial phenomena and the otherworldly.
 Walker holds an MFA in photography from Temple University.
 He served as visiting faculty at such institutions as Maine Media Workshops, Wesleyan College, and the University of Alabama, and currently is the Manager of Studio Operations for the Harvard Art Museums.
+Walker’s experience growing up in Huntsville, Alabama, nicknamed “Rocket City” for its history with NASA, installed a lifelong fascination with space exploration and a quest for the unknown.
+In this installation, Harrison combines images and materials from several bodies of work, including Footnotes, which combines speculative archival materials with the artist’s own images, existing in between the two worlds of discovery and imagination.

 Aaron Turner is a photographer, educator, and independent curator, born and raised in the Arkansas Delta.
 Turner holds an MA from Ohio University and an MFA from Mason Gross School of the Arts.
 In his studio practice, he uses the 4×5 view camera to create still-life studies on identity, history, abstraction, and archives.
 He most recently joined the University of Michigan’s Penny W. Stamps School of Art & Design as an assistant professor.